-While many of these burdens are rooted in the financials, specifically the often unrecognized additional costs for raising a child with a disability, there are a variety of hurdles that can stand in the way of accessing mental health services.
-Whether it’s difficulty scheduling time, a lack of childcare for other children in the family, or barriers to communication, Wediko strives to accommodate families and make mental health treatment a reality for those who really need it.
+While many of these burdens are rooted in the financials, specifically the often unrecognized additional costs for raising a child with a disability, there are a variety of hurdles that can stand in the way of accessing mental health services, things that can cause a lot of stress and issues for families.
+Whether it’s difficulty finding a disability insurance provider, scheduling time, a lack of childcare for other children in the family, or barriers to communication, Wediko strives to accommodate families and make mental health treatment a reality for those who really need it.

 Here are Wediko’s top 10 tips for more accessible care: